-Curriculum:
+Curriculum

-- Full-time supervised education for Boys of compulsory school age (construed in accordance with section 8 of the Education Act 1996(1), which gives Boys experience in linguistic, mathematical, scientific, technological, human and social, physical and aesthetic and creative education; - That Boys acquire speaking, listening, literacy and numeracy skills to the standard expected of Boys nationally; - Where the principal language of instruction is a language other than English, lessons in written and spoken English so that boys achieve the fluency of Boys nationally in speaking, reading and writing English; - Where a pupil has a statement of special educational needs or an Education, Health and Care Plan, education which fulfils its requirements. - Personal, social, health and economic education which - Reflects the school's aim and ethos. - Encourages respect for other people, paying regard to the protected characteristics set out in the Equality Act 2010; Boys receiving secondary education, access to accurate, up-to-date careers guidance that: - Is presented in an impartial manner. - Enables them to make informed choices about a broad range of career options; helps to - Encourage them to fulfil their potential; where the school has boys below compulsory school age, a programme of activities which is appropriate to their educational needs in relation to personal, social, emotional and physical development and communication and language skills;
+• Full-time supervised education for pupils of compulsory school age (construed in accordance with section 8 of the Education Act 1996(1), which gives pupils experience in linguistic, mathematical, scientific, technological, human and social, physical and aesthetic and creative education.

+- Pupils acquire speaking, listening, literacy and numeracy skills to the standard expected of pupils nationally. - Where the principal language of instruction is a language other than English, lessons in written and spoken English will be supported so that pupils achieve the fluency of pupils nationally in speaking, reading and writing English. - Pupils achieve the outcomes within an Education, Health and Care Plan, which fulfils its requirements. - Personal, social, health and economic education which helps pupils' personal development and this reflects the school's aim and ethos - Encourages respect for other people, paying regard to the protected characteristics set out in the Equality Act 2010; Pupils receiving secondary education, have access to accurate, up-to-date careers guidance that: - Is presented in an impartial manner. - Enables them to make informed choices about a broad range of career options; helps to - Encourages them to fulfil their potential; and to access a programme of activities which is appropriate to their educational needs in relation to personal, social, emotional and physical development and communication and language skills;